Themis Data Protection Addendum

 (c) “Data Subject” has the meaning given in the GDPR.

 (d) “European Economic Area” or “EEA” means the Member States of the European Union together with Iceland, Norway, and Liechtenstein.

 (e) “Processing” has the meaning given in the GDPR, and “Process” will be interpreted accordingly.

 (f) “Processor” has the meaning given in the GDPR.

 (g) “Security Incident” means any confirmed accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, any Subscriber Personal Data.

-(h) “Standard Contractual Clauses” means the Standard Contractual Clauses (processors) approved by European Commission Decision C(2010)593 or any subsequent version thereof released by the European Commission (which will automatically apply).
+(h) “Standard Contractual Clauses” means the Standard Contractual Clauses (processors) approved by European Commission Decision (EU) 2021/914 of 4 June 2021 or any subsequent version thereof released by the European Commission (which will automatically apply).

-(i) “Subprocessor” means any Processor engaged by us who agrees to receive from us Subscriber Personal Data.
+(i) “Subprocessor” means any Processor engaged by Themis who agrees to receive from Themis Subscriber Personal Data.

 (k) “Supervisory Authority” has the meaning given in the GDPR.